joemmalatesta/Joemmalatesta.com/src/pages/blog/programming/sveltekit-pwa.md

     });
     ```

     Finally, you will need to change the head of your ```app.html``` file.
 It will look something like this.
-Keep in mind, iOS does not allow SVG images as their app icons.
-Use an [image generator](https://www.pwabuilder.com/imageGenerator), and save a 196x196 png image to your static folder for the file.
 To access files from the static folder in this file, we need to prefix with `%sveltekit.assets%`

     ```html
     <!DOCTYPE html>